garrandall/popular-music-data/tracks/stay-rihanna-mikky-ekko.md

 I want you to stay, stay
-I want you to stay, ooh
+I want you to stay, oh